Dotarizine

-Dotarizine is a drug used in the treatment of migraine, which acts as a calcium channel blocker, and also as an antagonist at the 5HT_{2A} receptor, and to a lesser extent at the 5HT_{1A} and 5HT_{2C} receptors.
+Dotarizine is a drug used in the treatment of migraine, which acts as a calcium channel blocker, and also as an antagonist at the 5-HT_{2A} receptor, and to a lesser extent at the 5-HT_{1A} and 5-HT_{2C} receptors.
 The anti-migraine action is thought to be due to its action as a vasodilator, but it also has some anxiolytic effects and blocks amnesia produced by electroconvulsive shock in animals.